 Peanuts: The Groundnut

-That’s right, peanuts are not technically nuts but part of the legume family, just like our little lentil and bean friends.
-Another fun fact is that they grow as a small bush, and the peanut pods actually grow underground.
+That’s right, peanuts are not technically nuts, but are part of the legume family, just like our little lentil and bean friends.
+Another fun fact is that they grow as a small bush and the peanut pods actually grow underground.
 This awesome food has been feeding humans for centuries.

 Peanuts are high in lots of vitamins and minerals, primarily copper, manganese, B3, folate, biotin, and molybdenum.
 And of course, they are awesome as a protein source.
 One cup of roasted peanuts has about 37 grams of protein, while 1 tablespoon of peanut butter has about 8 grams of protein, whether you choose chunky or smooth.

-I start my day with a big bowl of chia pudding (see recipe below), which I top with hemp seeds and often other nuts and goodies.
-But I also include various types of seeds in my trail mix, as toppings for my salads, baked into baked goods, stirred into a stir-fry, or just eaten out of hand for a quick snack.
+I start my day with a big bowl of chia pudding (see recipe below), which I top with hempseeds (see above for more info) and often other nuts and goodies.
+But I also include various types of seeds in my trail mix, as toppings for my salads, baked into baked goods, stirred into stir-fry, or just eaten out of hand for a quick snack.

-My particular favorites are sunflower seeds, pumpkin seeds, hemp seeds, and chia seeds.
+My particular favorites are sunflower seeds, pumpkin seeds, hempseeds, and chia seeds.
 The other seed I use a lot of is sesame, in the form of tahini.
 I use tahini in sauces and dressings, but also as a drizzle on salad, veggies, and more.
-It’s naturally bitter, so I like to pair it with something a little sweet, like lemon or apple cider vinegar.
-Flax seeds are another great seed that can be really healthful; I don’t use flax much anymore, but it’s an awesome addition to granola, bread, salads, and more.
+It’s naturally bitter, so I like to pair it with something a little sweet (like lemon or apple cider vinegar).
+Flax seeds are another great seed that can be really healthful; I don’t use flax much any more, but it’s an awesome addition to granola, breads, salads, and more.

-And yes, these tiny seeds are loaded with protein: 1 cup of sunflower seeds has about 29 grams of protein, 1 cup of pumpkin seeds is about 12 grams, 1 ounce of chia seeds has almost 5 grams of protein, 1 tablespoon of flaxseeds has about 2 grams.
+And yes, these tiny seeds are loaded with protein: 1 cup of sunflower seeds has about 29 grams of protein, 1 cup of pumpkin seeds is about 12 grams, 1 ounce of chia seeds has almost 5 grams of protein, 1 Tablespoon of flaxseeds has about 2 grams (different measurements are a factor of the USDA nutrition ratings, not my own measurement choice!).
 Seeds are also naturally high in healthy fats, along with being high in fiber and containing heaps of minerals.